overtone/live-coding-emacs/README.md

 * Fancy highlighting of sexps on eval
 * REPL syntax highlighting

+### Personalising the Config

+Obviously, if you're an Emacs-whizz, you can take this config as a starting point and take it in your own direction, configuring as much as you wish.
+Fork away my friend!

+However, if you're still learning, you might want to try and keep your copy of these configs pretty close to the original so that you may benefit from future updates.
+This is easily achieved with a couple of easy steps:

+* Don't remove any of the libs
+* Don't modify the files in live-config

+If you do either of these, you're on your own :-)

+However, this won't preclude you from making your own modifications in a non-conflicting manner.
+You may add new libs and you can add your own config files.
+Place your libs in the lib dir, and your configs in the config dir.
+The config is there fore you to add your own personalisations, and it already contains a blank bindings file to place your own bindings.
+The files in the config dir will be loaded *after* the files in live-config, so you may override things to your own content.
+Start modifying and have at it!

 ### Feedback

 I'm very happy to hear any feedback regarding this config.
 The idea is for you to use it to get started and give you a platform to start editing it and turning it into something personal.